 • Avoiding challenges to blanket assessments

-The fact that the IR35 reform is not being rolled out until 2020 allows you time to get ahead and start preparing early, to minimise disruption to your business.
+The fact that the IR35 review is not being rolled out until 2020 allows you time to get ahead and start preparing early, to minimise disruption to your business and recruitment.
 We strongly recommend that you do this.